Register for In-Person

 The purpose of this course is to increase competence and improve clinician practice in primary care and ambulatory practice.
 We specifically anticipate improvements in skills and strategies to:

-• Implement new guidelines in office-based preventive medicine including new strategies for cancer prevention and screening, immunizations, and prevention of coronary heart disease and stroke;
+- Implement new guidelines in office-based preventive medicine including cancer prevention and screening, immunizations, and prevention of cardiovascular disease;

-• Manage common and complex office problems including hyperlipidemia, diabetes, osteoporosis, TIAs, strokes, respiratory infections, STI’s, and common cancers;
+- Manage common and complex office problems including hyperlipidemia, diabetes, back pain, headaches, dementia, TIAs, respiratory infections, STI’s, and common cancers;

-• Understand the impact that COVID-19 has had on primary care practice and use best practices to treat patients with COVID-related conditions;
+- Understand the impact that COVID-19 has had on primary care practice and use best practices to treat patients with COVID, influenza, RSV and other respiratory infections;

-• Understand and treat obesity and use the new obesity medications;
+- Understand and treat obesity and use the new obesity medications, surgery, and lifestyle interventions;

-• Manage common concerns in women’s health including contraception and menopause;
+- Manage common concerns in women’s health including screening for breast, cervical and endometrial cancer and management of breast lumps, incontinence, vaginal bleeding, and menopause;

 Accreditation